Welfare in Canada

 |Provincial tax credits/benefits||$110||$110||$165||$165|

-Total welfare incomes in PEI ranged from $7,900 for a single person considered employable to $32,135 for a couple with two children.
+Total welfare incomes in Prince Edward Island ranged from $10,445 for the single person considered employable to $32,757 for the couple with two children.

 Changes to welfare incomes

-- Both single persons considered employable and single persons with disabilities saw their welfare incomes drop significantly starting in 1994.
+Both single persons considered employable and single persons with a disability saw their welfare incomes drop significantly starting in 1994.
 For single persons considered employable, the drop was much sharper and occurred over three years.
-For single persons with disabilities, welfare incomes fell more gradually until 2003.
-Since then, welfare incomes have remained fairly constant.
+For single persons with a disability, welfare incomes fell more gradually until 2003.
+Following that, these welfare incomes remained fairly constant until 2018, when both increased sharply.

-- In 2017, the maximum welfare income of a single person considered employable and a single person with a disability stood at $7,900 and $10,229, respectively.
-Both of these amounts were nearly $4,000 lower than in the early 1990s.
+In 2018, the welfare income of the single person considered employable and the person with a disability stood at $10,445 and $11,208 respectively.

 - Unlike single adult households in PEI, households with children have seen a steady increase in their welfare incomes since the mid-1990s, with a more notable increase from 2015 as federal child benefits changed.